satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 provide an interactive, but non-public discussion forum for authors and reviewers to improve the quality of a submission after an initial closed review.
-In GitHub, code is available for everyone to view and for registered GitHub members to comment on and report issues on using an interactive web interface.
+In GitHub, code is available for everyone to view and for registered GitHub members to comment on and report issues on through an interactive web interface.
 The interface combines a discussion forum that allows inserting comments on any given line of code together with a mechanism for accepting new updates to the code that fix unresolved